brson/rustmax/crates/rmx/doc-src/root-docs.md

 suitable for many Rust programs.
-Through the organization of its [Cargo features] into _profiles_ and _ecosystem features_ this crate is a guide to the Rust crate ecosystem.
+Through the organization of its [Cargo features] into _profiles_ and _ecosystem features_ it is a guide to the Rust crate ecosystem.
 It can be read as reference documentation or imported through a Cargo dependency as a "batteries included" extendend Rust standard library.